NicChr/cheapr/README.md

 library(bench)
 ```

-All the public user-facing C++ code is included in inst/include.
-To make
+All the public user-facing C/C++ code is included in inst/include.
+To
-use of the API, simply include the cheapr API header file.
+make use of the API, simply include the cheapr API header file.

 After this you have to link to cheapr either via the description file if
 writing an R package